 What we do

-Founded in 2019, the Fort Worth Music Therapy Fund provides client scholarships to individuals seeking private music therapy services and intern scholarships to music therapy students completing an internship as part of their course requirements for an accredited music therapy program.
+Founded in 2019, Fort Worth Music Therapy Fund provides Music Therapy Grants to individuals seeking music therapy services and Internship Scholarships to music therapy students completing an internship as part of their course requirements for an accredited music therapy program.

 Why we do it

 In the state of Texas

 01. Health Insurance

 Health insurance companies occasionally cover music therapy.
 When covered, it is almost always considered out of pocket.
 This means that individuals often have to meet high deductible costs before even beginning the fight for coverage.

 Many wait more than a decade to receive class waiver services

 Because insurance coverage is difficult to obtain and waivers have long interest lists, many people are forced to pay out of pocket for their services.
 This causes financial strain that often forces families to choose between therapies.